Vrq/atm-app/README.md

 - The max. radius is limited to 17500 km (10 miles) because of the limits of HSBC API;
 to get around it one could make multiple calls and combine the results, but that would make the handling much more complicated
+- For the visual side: it's not pretty but it's easy to add a UI library, like MDB (Material Design with Bootstrap), to make it prettier

 ---
 ## Live version: https://atm-finder-app.herokuapp.com
 (might take 20s to load - Heroku Free Tier)